IBM/ibm-openpages-mcp-server/IMPLEMENTATION_SUMMARY.md

 The core of the application is the MCP server implementation in `src/app/core/mcp_server.py`.
 This component:

-- Implements the complete MCP lifecycle (initialize, list_tools, call_tool, shutdown)
+- Implements the complete MCP lifecycle with JSON-RPC 2.0 methods
-- Uses the streamable HTTP transport protocol
+- Uses the streamable HTTP transport protocol with a single endpoint
 - Handles JSON-RPC 2.0 formatted requests and responses
 - Provides proper error handling and logging
 - Complies with the MCP specification for all lifecycle methods
-  - `initialize`: Returns required fields (protocolVersion, serverInfo) and capabilities (sampling, elicitation, roots)
+  - `initialize`: Returns a comprehensive response with:
+    - `serverInfo`: Server metadata including name, version, and description
+    - `capabilities`: Supported capabilities with proper format
+      - `tools.list` and `tools.invoke`: For tool discovery and execution
+      - `resources.list` and `resources.read`: For resource management
+      - `prompts.list`: Disabled as not supported
+      - `completion`: For completion support
+    - `tools`: List of available tools with descriptions and input schemas
+    - `resources`: List of available resources with URIs and descriptions
-  - `list_tools`: Returns a list of available tools with descriptions and parameters
+  - `tools/list`: Returns a list of available tools with descriptions and parameters
+    - Also supports legacy `list_tools` method for backward compatibility
-  - `call_tool`: Executes tools and returns results in the specified format
+  - `tools/invoke`: Executes tools and returns results in the specified format
+    - Also supports legacy `call_tool` method for backward compatibility
+  - `resources/list`: Lists available resources
+  - `resources/read`: Reads a specific resource by URI
   - `notifications/initialized`: Handles client notifications about initialization completion
+    - Follows JSON-RPC 2.0 spec for notifications (no id required)
+    - Returns an empty response for notifications
-  - `ping`: Responds to ping requests with a pong response for connection health checks
+  - `ping`: Responds to ping requests with an empty object response as required by the MCP specification
   - `shutdown`: Handles graceful termination

 ### 2. OpenPages API Client